craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### August 30, 2019
+* Docker may give an error approximating: `cannot find available IPv4 address`.
+You can fix this with `docker network prune`.

 ### August 29, 2019
 * In Docker, `docker-compose run --rm <service> <command>` will remove the container after it finishes executing the command.
 * In Docker, `docker-compose run <service> <command>` does not automatically publish container ports to the host.
 Use `-p`